Boat Storage

 Boat and Jet Ski Storage

-Looking for a secure, well lit, and affordable place to store a boat?
+Are you looking for a secure, well-lit, and affordable place to store a boat?
 Renting a self storage parking unit is a great option for storing a vehicle, especially large recreational vehicles like boats.
-If you’re looking for a safe place to keep your boat, The Storage Mall offers affordable options for your Boat Storage needs!
+If you’re looking for a safe place to keep your boat, The Storage Mall offers affordable options for your boat storage needs.
+Our self storage companies offer clean, well-maintained units for boats and other items

 Types of Storage for Boats

-Self-storage facilities that offer boat storage typically have one or more of these options available: indoor storage, covered parking, and outdoor boat storage.
-Continue reading below two understand the advantages of each type of boat storage, including convenience, affordability, and the protection each type of self-storage parking unit offers for your boat storage.
+Self storage companies that offer boat storage typically have one or more of these options available: indoor storage, covered parking, and outdoor boat storage.
+Here is more information about the advantages of each type of boat storage, including convenience, affordability, and protection:

 Indoor Boat Storage

-The most protective boat storage option available, consider indoor storage.
+Indoor storage is the most protective boat storage option available.
 Drive-up self storage units provide a space that functions like a garage, allowing you to back your boat into a storage unit on a trailer.
-The Storage Mall family of properties offers a variety of self storage unit sizes, so you can easily find one that fits your storage needs.
-However, this option may only fit the needs of those with smaller watercraft, with the self storage units ranging in size from 10 x 20 to 10 x 30.
+The Storage Mall properties offer a variety of self storage unit sizes, so you can easily find one that fits your storage needs.
+This option may only fit the needs of those with a smaller watercraft, with the self storage units ranging in size from 10 by 20 feet to 10 by 30 feet.

 Covered Boat Storage